Network of Biodigesters for Latin America and the Caribbean (RedBioLAC)

 Since 2013 peer-to-peer knowledge exchanges between experts in the region have been supported.
 These are activities where experts with extensive biodigester experience gained in one country travel to another country or sub-region to provide emergent biodigester initiatives with more extensive hands-on training, technology transfer and/or business model development.
 Information about these exchanges can be found on the network’s webpage.
 To date, two exchange activities have been completed:

 Exchange: Alterna (Guatemala) – Viogaz (Costa Rica) 2014

 Joaquín Víquez, a biogas expert from the company Viogaz in Costa Rica, visited Alterna, an NGO working in Guatemala, in order to strengthen the technical capacities of the team.
 More details of this inspiring exchange can be found here.
-The complete report in Spanish can be downloaded here.
-The complete report in English can be downloaded here.
+The complete report in Spanish is available for download here.
+The complete report in English is available for download here.

 Exchange: Bolivia – Ecuador 2013

 Jaime Marti, a biodigester expert from Bolivia, spent three weeks in 2013 with different stakeholders in Ecuador, working to evaluate and improve the use and promotion of biodigesters through a combination of field visits, workshops and meetings.
-More details of this interesting exchange can be found here, and the executive summary report of the results can be downloaded here.
-The complete report in Spanish can be downloaded here.
+More details of this interesting exchange can be found here, and the executive summary report of the results is available for download here.
+The complete report in Spanish is available for download here.

 SEPS exchange activities – linked to RedBioLAC